CULIN 1101

 3 Credit Hours

-Topics include baking techniques, terminology, ingredients, weights, measures and formula conversions.
+Baking techniques, terminology, ingredients, weights, measures, and formula conversions.
 Focus will be on production techniques of breads, laminated doughs, quickbreads, cookies and pies.
 (6 lab hours)

 CULIN 1172